 - He is God.
 The Word was God.

 - He is with God and therefore distinct from God.
 The Word was with God.

 - He has always been in existence and did not come into being because he was God.
 “In the beginning was the Word.”

-There are many verses that describe what he is — like all of them, almost.
-But here is one:
+There are many verses that describe what he is — like, all of them almost.
+But here is one: John 6:35:

 Your heart is hungry.
-If you eat, you won’t have that gnawing craving that has ruined your marriage.
+If you eat of Christ, you won’t have that gnawing craving that has ruined your marriage.
 It is wrecking your sex life.
 It is making you greedy and dishonest at work.
-You’re just controlled by these cravings and these longings — because Jesus is bread — and when you received him as a six-year-old, you received him as a ticket out of hell.
+You’re just controlled by these cravings and these longings — because Jesus is the true bread and you’re missing him.
+When you received him as a six-year-old, you received him as a ticket out of hell.
 You carry him in your back pocket and, frankly, when you sit down, it makes you uncomfortable.
 That is not saving receiving.

 He is Christ, Son of God, Savior, wrath-remover, sin-forgiver, righteousness-provider, soul-satisfier, strengthener.
-O, what isn’t he for us?!
-“All in all,” Paul called him (Ephesians 1:23).
+Oh, what isn’t he for us!
+“Christ is all, and in all,” Paul said of him (Colossians 3:11).
 When you believe, that is what you receive.
 And that means that the rest of life is growing up into that.
 Which means that receiving the gospel is the way you solve every problem in your life: marriage problems and health problems and every other problem.

-Call out to him, “I need more.
+Call out to him: “I need more.
 I need more.
 You are everything I need.
-And I got fed yesterday.
-I am taking after you today.
-So I am back at the gospel fountain where the blood buys me everything though I am such a jerk.”
+I dealt with a lot yesterday.
+My tank is empty today.
+So I am back at the gospel fountain where the blood buys me everything, though I am such a jerk.”